openthread/openthread/examples/platforms/da15000/README.md

 [da15000]: https://support.dialog-semiconductor.com/connectivity/product/openthread-sandbox

+**NOTE:** Each Thread node requires a unique EUI-64.
+Please make sure all Thread nodes in your network have a unique EUI-64 by setting NODE_ID in radio.c to a unique value.

 ## Build Examples (How to build and flash):

-NOTE: Current implementation sets EUI-64 as a static value.

 ```bash
 $ cd <path-to-openthread>
 $ ./bootstrap